CSE232-MSU/CSE232/exam_policies.md

 ## Preparation

 Prior to the exam, a sample version will be released with questions broadly similar to the actual exam.
 A key will also be provided (within a few days).
 The best way to prepare is to solve the sample exam, on your own, with the material you intend to bring to the actual exam.
 If you can't solve a question, come to help room, or ask on Piazza.
-We recommend that only after solving the exam should you look at the solutions.
+We recommend that only after solving the exam, should you look at the solutions.

 ## Cheatsheets and Exam Aids

 The exam is open book, meaning that you can bring whatever material you want, so long as it's not electronic.
 Printouts of reference material, textbooks, notes, the sample exam and key, etc. are all fine to bring.

 I recommend bringing reference material on the topics that are hard to remember.
-Like the useful functions in the STL algorithm library and the many data structures (vector, string, map, set, etc.).
+Like the useful functions in the STL algorithm library and the many data structures (`std::vector`, `std::string`, `std::map`, `std::set`, etc.).

 ## Content